grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterTSDBHeadTruncationFailed

-This alert fires when a Cortex ingester fails to truncate the TSDB head.
+This alert fires when a Mimir ingester fails to truncate the TSDB head.

 The TSDB head is the in-memory store used to keep series and samples not compacted into a block yet.
 If head truncation fails for a long time, the ingester disk might get full as it won't continue to the WAL truncation stage and the subsequent ingester restart may take a long time or even go into an OOMKilled crash loop because of the huge WAL to replay.
 For this reason, it's important to investigate and address the issue as soon as it happen.